Anatoly Onoprienko: Capture and conviction

-In March 1996, the Security Service of Ukraine (SBU) and Public Prosecutor's Office specialists detained 26-year-old Yury Mozola as a suspect of several brutal murders.
+In March 1996, the Security Service of Ukraine (SBU) and Public Prosecutor's Office specialists detained 26-year-old Yury Mozola as a suspect in several brutal murders.
 Over the course of three days, six SBU members and one representative of the Public Prosecutor's Office tortured Mozola.
 Mozola refused to confess to the crimes and died during the torture.
 Seven responsible for the death were sentenced to prison terms.
 Seventeen days later, the real murderer, Onoprienko, was found after a massive manhunt, seven years after his first murder.
 This happened after he moved in with one of his relatives and his stash of weapons was discovered.
 Onoprienko was forced to leave the house.
 Days later, from the information received, Onoprienko was captured.

 Onoprienko was sentenced to death, but had his sentence commuted to life imprisonment; in 1995 Ukraine had entered the Council of Europe and thus (at the time) it undertook to abolish capital punishment.

 Death

-Onoprienko died of a heart attack in Zhytomyr prison on August 27, 2013, at the age of 54.
+Onoprienko died in Zhytomyr prison on 27 August 2013, at the age of 54.